-In July 2020, we established a dedicated Equality, Diversity, and Inclusion (EDI) Committee for the CCG area, reporting directly to the Governing Body.
-Its role includes:
+In July 2020, we established a dedicated Equality, Diversity, and Inclusion (EDI) Committee for Bedfordshire, Luton and Milton Keynes, reporting directly to the Governing Body.
+Its role included:

-- monitoring performance in relation to equality and diversity; - providing direction to ensure equality, diversity and human rights are maintained and promoted across the CCG; - ensuring healthcare provision is accessible, responsive, and appropriate to patients and employees irrespective of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation; and - engaging with community groups, seldom heard voices and emerging communities to assist the CCG in carrying out assessments and grading procedures.
+- monitoring performance in relation to equality and diversity. - providing direction to ensure equality, diversity and human rights are maintained and promoted across the CCG. - ensuring healthcare provision is accessible, responsive, and appropriate to patients and employees irrespective of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation. - engaging with community groups, seldom heard voices and emerging communities to assist the CCG in carrying out assessments and grading procedures.

-The Committee is chaired by a GP Governing Body Member Representative, with other members from the CCG, external stakeholders, and other working groups.
-Since its formation, the committee has:
+The Committee was chaired by a GP Governing Body Member Representative, with other members from the CCG, external stakeholders, and other working groups.
+Since its formation, the committee:

-- developed a draft Workforce Race Equality Standard (WRES) action plan in partnership with health and care systems support specialists; - reviewed a draft CCG Equality & Diversity Pledge and supporting appropriate behaviours policy; - produced and approved the equality impact assessment analysis form; and - set up the BAME (Black, Asian and Minority Ethnic) health inequality group to address specific concerns around Covid, that particularly affects BAME communities.
+- developed a draft Workforce Race Equality Standard (WRES) action plan in partnership with health and care systems support specialists. - reviewed a draft CCG Equality & Diversity Pledge and supporting appropriate behaviours policy - produced and approved the equality impact assessment analysis form. - set up the BAME (Black, Asian and Minority Ethnic) health inequality group to address specific concerns around Covid, that particularly affects BAME communities.

-Future projects include analysing Equality and Diversity System 2 and workforce surveys, ensuring that equality, diversity and inclusion (EDI) strategy aligns with corporate objectives and reviewing staff risk assessments.
-Specialist diversity groups will be formulated as and when required to address any inequalities as deemed necessary.
+Future projects include, analysing Equality and Diversity System 2 and workforce surveys, ensuring that EDI strategy aligns with corporate objectives and reviewing staff risk assessments.
+Specialist diversity groups will be formulated as required to address any inequalities.